LazyEllis/eventify/chapter-1.md

 The lack of an integrated platform that can handle both traditional and emerging event formats while remaining accessible to organizations of various sizes has become a pressing concern, particularly as events increasingly incorporate virtual and hybrid elements.
 This challenge is further compounded by limited capabilities in areas such as attendee engagement, data utilization, and scalability, impacting the overall quality and effectiveness of event management processes.

-Let me help revise the "Aim and Specific Objectives" section to follow this three-part structure:

 ## 1.3 Aim and Specific Objectives

 The aim of this project is to develop a comprehensive web-based event management system (Eventify) that streamlines the process of organizing, discovering, and participating in events.